Hille, Germany: Parks und Nature Preserves

 The Community of Hille possesses significant protected natural areas (Naturschutzgebiete) including "Naturschutzgebiet Großes Torfmoor", the "Naturschutzgebiet Bastauwiesen" and the Mindener Forest (Wald).

 The old farmers spa Rothenuffeln with its sulphur springs has established itself on the north slope of the Wiehengebirge.
 It includes an old spa park that invites guests for hiking.

 Sport

 Hille and the surrounding area is a significant focus for German handball.
 This sport utilizes a ball smaller than a basketball, while scoring is against a goal that is smaller than that for soccer.
 The neighboring clubs TuS Nettelstedt-Lübbecke and Grün-Weiß Dankersen Minden play in the German major league, the Handball-Bundesliga.
 The renowned handball-players Dieter Waltke und Frank von Behren come from Hille and participated on the German national team.
 Every local sport club includes a handball component.

 Scheduled events

 The open Market in Hille has been held annually in April and September since 1564.
-The youth wind or brass orchestra performs during alternating years in the large spa park in Rothenuffeln to initiate its great light show.
+The youth wind or brass orchestra performs during alternating years in the large spa park in Rothenuffeln to initiate its light show.